Gain Student Independence With ➔

 The Best Science Books for Kindergarten

-When I first started teaching, quality science books were a little hard to find.
-I needed books that were leveled appropriately for kindergarten with engaging pictures/photos and just the right amount of information.
+When I first started teaching, quality science books for kindergarten were a little hard to find.
+I needed books that were appropriately leveled for young learners, filled with engaging photos and illustrations, and packed with just the right amount of information.
+Many nonfiction books were either too advanced or overly simplified, failing to provide meaningful learning opportunities.

 Books Linked to Specific Lessons

-When I first started to grow the science section of my library I did so by buying books that directly related to a lesson I was teaching.
+When I first began building the science section of my classroom library, I focused on purchasing books that directly supported the science standards I was required to teach.

 Cross-Curricular Books

-This is where making a year long plan really comes in handy.
-Combining the book Follow the Moon Home with learning about turtles, humans impact on animals, Earth day, and the moon make this book very versatile.
+This is where making a year-long plan really comes in handy.
+Combining the book Follow the Moon Home with learning about turtles, human impact on animals, Earth Day, and the moon makes it very versatile.

 Books like Tops and Bottoms work well when talking about plants, but also animal personification.
 Science books provide an opportunity for interaction with rich vocabulary and concepts.